-1. User Configuration and Network Configuration for Linux
+1/6 Key Steps in setting up the Server – User Configuration and Network Configuration for Linux

-3. NTP Configuration for Linux Server
+3/6 Key Steps in setting up the Server – NTP Configuration for Linux Server

 Configure your Linux server to sync its time to NTP servers.
 These could be internal NTP servers if your environment has those, or external time servers that are available for anyone.
 What’s important is to prevent clock drift, where the server’s clock skews from the actual time.
 This can cause a lot of problems, including authentication issues where time skew between the server and the authenticating infrastructure is measured before granting access.
 This should be a simple tweak, but it’s a critical bit of reliable infrastructure.

-5. Securing SSH and Daemon Configuration
+5/6 Key Steps in setting up the Server – Securing SSH and Daemon Configuration

 SSH is the main remote access method for Linux distributions and as such should be properly secured.
-You should disable root’s ability to SSH in remotely, even if you disabled the account, so that just in case root gets enabled on the server for some reason it still will not be exploitable remotely.
-Optionally, you can change the default SSH port to “obscure” it, but honestly a simple scan will reveal the new open port to anyone who wants to find it.
-Finally, you can disable password authentication altogether and use certificate based authentication to reduce even further the chances of SSH exploitation.
+You should disable the root’s ability to SSH in remotely, even if you disabled the account.
+Optionally, you can change the default SSH port to “obscure” it.
+Finally, you can disable password authentication altogether and use certificate-based authentication to reduce the chances of SSH exploitation.
 It’s also important to set the right applications to autostart on reboot.
 Be sure to turn off any daemons you don’t need.
-One key to a secure server is reducing the active footprint as much as possible so the only surface areas available for attack are those required by the application(s).
 Once this is done, remaining services should be hardened as much as possible to ensure resiliency.

 Linux Server Setup and How Can ITAF Help You?